 In our family’s case, a lot of our portfolio documentation comes in the form of photos and travel brochures, and during the evaluation, the evaluator will often want to hear from the student about what he or she learned, especially at the secondary level.
 Well, when Sarah is not comfortable, she… Just.
 Doesn’t.
 Talk.
 (Uhoh.)
 WAY too stressful.

-This year’s evaluator works in a style much more comfortable to Sarah (most of the questions are done in writing, with the interview part very informal).
+Our new evaluator works in a style much more comfortable to Sarah (most of the questions are done in writing, with the interview part very informal).
 She also asks for a much smaller number of samples that’s way more in keeping with how I read the law.
 (Our previous evaluator wanted 10 samples in every “subject,” much more than the state law requires.)

 For more on choosing an evaluator who’s a good fit, of course I recommend the Ask Pauline guide.
 CHAP, the Christian Homeschool Association of Pennsylvania, offers a large, searchable list of evaluators here.